 All interns are compensated at a fair and competitive hourly wage and each intern works full-time (40 hours/week) for eight weeks during the internship session.
-Sessions are offered in the summer (June – August) and winter (January – March).
+Sessions are offered in the spring, summer, and fall.
 Assistive technology (including phone headsets, accessible desks, and software packages) is provided to the interns, through this program, and some interns, who require housing, are provided ADA-compliant housing adjacent to the Eskenazi Health campus.

 Students are accepted to the program because they demonstrated the work ethic, skill, and drive to pursue and obtain gainful employment following matriculation.
 They are representative of the untapped pool of qualified employees so often overlooked by employers.
 This program accepts qualified, capable students with a variety of physical disabilities.